iron-fish/website/docs/whitepaper/3_storage.md

 The steps necessary for another node (e.g. device or user) to validate a block are:

 1. The previous Block that this Block is referencing exists (by using the **previousBlockHash** field).
-2. The **target** is one that the verifying node agrees to is valid (more on this later on how the target and difficulty is calculated).
+2. The **target** is one that the verifying node agrees to is valid (more on this later on how the target and difficulty are calculated).
-3. When all the contents of the block header are hashed, that hash is numerically <em>less</em> than the **target** — this is largely achieved by the miner from tweaking the **randomness** value.
+3. When all the contents of the block header are hashed, that hash is numerically <em>less</em> than the **target** — this is largely achieved by the miner by tweaking the **randomness** value.
-4. The **timestamp** for this Block makes sense (that its timestamp is greater than that of the previous Block by 12 seconds, +/- 10 seconds as buffer).
+4. The **timestamp** for this Block makes sense (that its timestamp is greater than that of the previous Block by 12 seconds, +/- 10 seconds as a buffer).
 5. That all the transactions in the Block are valid (more on this in the Transactions section).
 6. That the **minersFee** that the Miner rewards themselves for presenting this Block is valid, meaning that it is exactly the agreed upon block reward plus all the transaction fees in the Transactions (more on this in the Mining section).
-7. And finally, that after all the transactions are added to the two global Merkle Trees of Notes and Nullifiers, the appropriate Merkle tree roots are updated and referenced in the BlockHeader correctly as **noteCommitment** for the Merkle root for the Notes tree, and **nullifierCommitment** for the Merkle root for the Nullifier tree.
+7. And finally, after all the transactions are added to the two global Merkle Trees of Notes and Nullifiers, the appropriate Merkle tree roots are updated and referenced in the BlockHeader correctly as **noteCommitment** for the Merkle root for the Notes tree, and **nullifierCommitment** for the Merkle root for the Nullifier tree.

 ## How Iron Fish Stores Data